Police Officer Education

 Police Officer Degree Levels

-For prospective or current cops who are interested in furthering their education, there are many degree options.
-As previously mentioned, a successful policing career does not necessarily require a college degree, but many police forces do require a minimum number of college credits (if not a degree) and many experts believe that police officers should be required to have a degree of some kind.
-Pursuing a degree in any field can benefit your career as a police officer, not only by helping you get hired, but also by putting you in a better position to be promoted and/or to move into a supervisory position.
-Before we look at the degree specialties available for those interested in police education, let’s look at the degree levels available.
+There are many degree options for prospective and current police who are interested in furthering their education.
+As previously mentioned, a successful policing career does not necessarily require a college degree, but pursuing a degree can benefit your career as a police officer not only by helping you get hired but also by putting you in a better position to be promoted and/or move into a supervisory position.
+Before we look at the degree majors (also known as specializations, concentrations, and emphases) available for those interested in police education, let’s look at the police officer education levels available.

 Post-Secondary Technical Certificate

-According to O*NET OnLine, the most common degree held by police officers (after a high school diploma) is a technical certificate, with 27% of respondents being certificate holders.1 Technical certificates usually require 15 to 30 semester credit hours (including general education requirements), and can be completed in as little as a few months to a year.
-If you choose to attend a certificate program in a subject such as law enforcement, law enforcement administration, or criminal justice, you can expect a broad overview of the field, with coursework covering topics such as an introduction to criminal justice, physical defense tactics, police officer survival, interview and interrogation techniques, and firearms.
+According to O*NET OnLine, 27% of police patrol officers suggest that the minimum education needed to be hired as a police officer is a postsecondary technical certificate.4 Technical certificates usually require 15 to 30 credit hours and can be completed in as little as a few months to a year.
+If you choose to attend a certificate program in a subject such as law enforcement, law enforcement administration, or criminal justice, you can expect a broad overview of the field, with coursework covering topics such as an introduction to criminal justice, physical defense tactics, interview and interrogation techniques, and firearms.
 Many technical certificates in law enforcement fulfill some police academy requirements and may include a certain number of police training hours.

 Associate of Science or Associate of Arts

-Following close behind the post-secondary certificate, the second-most common degree for cops, according to O*NET OnLine, is the associate degree, with 24% of respondents holding this degree.1 An associate degree is typically a two-year degree (full-time) that is commonly classified as an Associate of Science (AS), and Associate of Applied Science (AAS), or an Associate of Arts (AA) and comprises about 60 credit hours of coursework.
-Students interested in a career in law enforcement may complete an associate degree in any subject, though degrees focusing on law enforcement, police science, criminal justice, or related fields like homeland security or forensic science provide the most useful training for prospective or current police officers.
+Following close behind the postsecondary certificate, according to O*NET OnLine, the second-most common degree recommended for cops is an associate degree, with 24% of respondents recommending this degree.4 An associate degree is a two-year degree (with full-time study) that can be found as an Associate of Science (AS), Associate of Applied Science (AAS), or an Associate of Arts (AA), comprising about 60 credit hours of coursework.
+Degrees focusing on law enforcement, police science, criminal justice, or related fields like homeland security or forensic science provide the most useful training for prospective or current police officers.
 An associate degree in law enforcement may include courses such as Community Relations, Firearms, Criminal Procedures, Loss Prevention, and Forensic Investigation.

 Bachelor of Science or Bachelor of Arts